 Lots of mums ask me for freezer friendly dinner ideas, especially when they first go back to work, or have a new baby.
 It’s during these times when suddenly their days feel fuller, time becomes more evasive, and life in general feels a little more chaotic.

-TIP: I would also recommend a meal plan in your kitchen (I like to frame mine and then write on the glass with Niko – it looks so pretty!).
-You can then scribble down the freezer meals you plan to have each night, which will help remind you which meals to pull out in the morning to defrost – remember small changes produce BIG results!
+TIP: I would also recommend a meal plan in your kitchen.
+You can then write down the freezer meals you plan to have each night, which will help remind you which meals to pull out in the morning to defrost – remember small changes produce BIG results!

 Casseroles are a perfect meal for this time of the year when the weather is cooling down.
 They’re a great option for kids because they freeze well, contain loads of veggies, and can be served with rice or even on bread for a simple dinner idea.